Tuesday, May 12, 2015

 When people ask what I’m planting in my garden, I tell them “everything.”
 They laugh and I laugh and it’s all great fun but it’s also sort of true.
 I am planting a lot of different things this year.
 There are two reasons for this: 1. since it is a brand-new garden, I want to see what actually grows well in this climate with this soil and 2.
 I have accumulated a lot of seeds over the years and I want to use them.

 I am taking inspiration from the Shakers so I’m planting vegetables they would have traditionally planted – beans, beets, carrots, corn, cucumbers, eggplant, lettuce, cantaloupe, onions, parsley, peas, peppers, potatoes, pumpkins, sage, spinach, squash, tomatoes and turnips.
-I’m also stepping out of the Shaker model a bit and planting soybeans, kohlrabi, fennel, kale, chard and pak choy.
+I’m also stepping out of the Shaker model a bit and planting soybeans, kohlrabi, fennel, kale, chard and pak choi.

 The bulk of my garden space is devoted to annual vegetables but I also planted some perennial favorites - asparagus, rhubarb, strawberries, horseradish, chives and thyme.
 I have always wanted a strawberry patch, especially since I haven’t been able to make my annual picking trip with my grandmother.
 She’s still alive and well at 90 and still picking strawberries but I’m a couple hundred miles away now.
 After her hip replacement some years ago, one of her physical therapy goals was to be able to get down on her knees and back up again to pick strawberries; a goal she achieved, by the way.